-But there are many problems with citing this study as a source which suggests that magnesium stearate is somehow harmful.
+But there are many problems with citing this study as a source that suggests that magnesium stearate is somehow harmful.

-The immune cells in this study were extracted from mice and placed in a large amount of stearic acid on a petri dish.
+The immune cells in this study were extracted from mice and placed in a large amount of stearic acid in a petri dish.

 The most important reason this is not relevant is that this experiment does not represent reality for anyone reading this article.

 The stearic acid that may be created from magnesium stearate is isolated to your gastrointestinal tract.
 And, the amount that would be created would be incredibly small (compared to what was used in this study).

 Even if it was true that stearic acid was harmful to mice B and T cells, this doesn’t automatically mean that it is harmful to human B and T cells.

 #3.
 Does magnesium stearate negatively affect the absorption of the nutrients you want to obtain from the supplement/medication you are taking?

 If magnesium stearate is not harmful directly then perhaps it influences the absorption of the nutrients you are trying to absorb.